 Developer or Designer?

 Believe it or not, there are unique characteristics to each of them.
-Some focus on just user experience, while some have unique skill sets that enable them to dig deeper into the actual nuts and bolts of your website, and use their coding skills to tweak everything about your site.
+Some focus on just user experience, while some have unique skill sets that enable them to dig deeper into your website’s actual nuts and bolts and use their coding skills to tweak everything about your site.

 What is a Web Designer?

 To put it plainly, a web designer makes your website look good.